-As we reflect on making changes in our lives this New Year, we benefit by understanding the steps that make change possible.
+As we reflect on making changes in our lives, we benefit by understanding the steps that make change possible.

 Change begins with our awareness of what might not be working.
 Next we need to clearly identify all the reasons we would benefit from making the change.
 Then, we must assess, analyze & confront any fears we’re associating with the change, remembering that fears, underlying anxiety or worries about changes are rarely more than False Evidence Appearing Real.
 Lastly we’ll need to act and overcome our inertia to make the change possible.